 It pays to ask a lot of questions.

-The truth is that things aren’t always as they seem on the surface, and sometimes you have to dig deeper to uncover all of your options.
+The truth is, many things in life aren’t what they seem on the surface; sometimes you have to dig deeper.

-Fortunately, asking questions has always come pretty easily for me.
+Fortunately, asking questions has come pretty easily for me.
 As an only child, I notoriously asked a LOT of questions.
-The adults in my life would probably say that I was incessant.
-Each question was usually followed by another classic question: Why?
+I’m sure the adults in my life would agree.
+I was incessant.
+In fact, each question was usually followed by my classic question: Why?

 I’m sure it was frustrating for them, but asking lots of questions has paid off for me over the years.

-After recently learning that there was a generic version of the EpiPen available, I found myself trying to navigate the system to understand my options.
+After learning recently that there was a generic version of the EpiPen available, I became my own advocate to figure out how to get my hands on one.

 First, I contacted my doctor to obtain a prescription refill for the “generic” version.
-Next, I obtained quotes from my insurance company to determine what my out-of-pocket expenses should be.
+Next, I obtained quotes from my insurance company to determine what my out-of-pocket expenses should be for the generic version.
 And finally, I called the pharmacy to verify the quoted cost from the insurance company and to determine whether they had the generic version in stock.

-As it turns out, my out-of-pocket cost for the generic epinephrine auto-injector totaled just $5 with insurance ($449.99 if I didn’t have insurance), compared to the $100 copay (or $735.09 without insurance) that they would have charged me for the Mylan-branded EpiPen.
+As it turns out, my out-of-pocket cost for the generic epinephrine auto-injector totaled just $5 with insurance ($449.99 if I didn’t have insurance), compared to the $100 copay (or $735.09 price tag without insurance) for the Mylan-branded EpiPen.

 (Does anyone else see a problem with this variance, by the way?)

 Had it not been for a post on Facebook, I wouldn’t have even known the generic version existed.
-I had been considering the syringe option–which I am fully aware comes with its own set of risks, and I was glad I didn’t have to go down that road.
+I had been considering the syringe option – which I am fully aware comes with its own set of risks, and I was glad I didn’t have to go down that road.

 Asking questions helps us make informed decisions that often support multiple dimensions of our health.